AraiKensuke/RPSvAI/README.md

 `visit=2`\
 `visits=[1, 2]`

-#  Correlation and predictability of AQ28 subscores using RPS behavioral features.
+###  Correlation and predictability of AQ28 subscores using RPS behavioral features.
 `$INSTALLDIR/RPSvAI-main/RPSvAI/lassoAQ28_v6.py`\
 `$INSTALLDIR/RPSvAI-main/RPSvAI/lassoAQ28_report.py`

-#  Create simulated game data
+#  Create simulated game data.
 `$INSTALLDIR/RPSvAI-main/RPSvAI/simulation/janken_simulate_human_JS_5CFs.py`
 Specify rules used in rule-changing simulation against AI.
-Use this data for validation of 2D mapping results, and rule-change detection.
+Use this data for validation of 2D mapping results (biased distribution of points results when a few similar rulesets used among all participants), and whether rule-changes can be detected.